tprasadtp/ubuntu-post-install/README.md

 ## Purge not required pacakges
 - **`-d` or `--deboalt`**

   Usually Ubuntu comes with some pre-installed games, packages which you sometimes do not need.
 This option is a switch to used in purging these packages mentioned in the subsequent sections.
-Since it is possible that user might purge necessary packages like sudo or other core system componetnts, these just acts like a barrier from accidentally doing so.
+Since it is possible that user might purge necessary packages like sudo or other core system components, these just acts like a barrier from accidentally doing so.

   > This flag **MUST** be passed if you intend to purge packages from system.
 Otherwise you will receive an error.